js1019/NormalModes/README.md

 }
 ~~~

-The theory, discretization, and validation of our work are described in [a separate paper](https://arxiv.org/abs/1906.11082) on arXiv.
+The theory, discretization and validation of our work are described in [a separate paper](https://arxiv.org/abs/1906.11082) on arXiv.
 ~~~
 @article{shi2019normalmodes
   title{A Rayleigh-Ritz method based approach to computing seismic normal modes in the presence of an essential spectrum},